clue/clue.engineering/www/_posts/2018-10-24 introducing-reactphp-buzz.md

 ## Conclusions

 HTTP is everywhere.
-This makes [clue/reactphp-buzz](https://github.com/clue/reactphp-buzz) an important piece of the puzzle of bringing @ReactPHP to the masses.
+This makes [clue/reactphp-buzz](https://github.com/clue/reactphp-buzz) an important piece of the puzzle of bringing ReactPHP to the masses.
 It features some very efficient code to process a large number of requests for a large number of different use-cases.
 Among others, it can be used for [scaping the web](https://sergeyzhuk.me/2018/02/12/fast-webscraping-with-reactphp/), [throttling requests](https://sergeyzhuk.me/2018/03/19/fast-webscraping-with-reactphp-limiting-requests/) or [using proxy servers](https://sergeyzhuk.me/2018/06/20/fast-webscraping-with-reactphp-proxy/).
 A non-trivial amount of effort is spent on ensuring its APIs are well thought out and well documented.
 Again, this post is barely touching the surface of all the features and how this can be used, but I'll leave this up for another post soon-ish.

 If you want to learn more about this project, make sure to check out the project homepage of [clue/reactphp-buzz](https://github.com/clue/reactphp-buzz).
 It should provide most of the features you would expect from an HTTP client in PHP (authentication, redirects, timeouts, custom headers, proxy server support etc.).
 If you like this project, spreading the word is much appreciated!
 If you have any feedback or just want to reach out and say hello, I'm happy to hear back and appreciate feedback!
 Use the comment section below or send a tweet to [@another_clue](https://twitter.com/another_clue).